-WELCOME!
+Welcome!

-At The Trevor Project, we're always working to create a safer world for LGBTQ youth.
-Our guide on "How to Support Bisexual Youth: Ways to Care for Bisexual, Pansexual, Fluid, and Queer Youth Who are Attracted to More than One Gender" is an introductory educational resource that covers a wide range of topics and best practices for supporting the bisexual youth in your life, which may include yourself!
+At The Trevor Project, we're always working to create a safer, more accepting world for LGBTQ+ young people.
+Our guide on "How to Support Bisexual Young People" is an introductory educational resource that covers a wide range of topics and best practices for supporting bisexual young people in your life, which may include yourself.
 Educating ourselves is an ongoing practice, and how we define and express identity is an ongoing journey.
 We are all here to learn!